 Caravans and Motorhomes

 Bringing your own home to accompany you on the route is an excellent way to explore the route and its surroundings.
-There are many suitable sites along the John Muir Way which we've included in the list of campsites above.
-You'll also find sites included in the accommodation listings for each route section.
+There are many suitable sites along the John Muir Way, which we've included in the list of campsites above.
+You'll also find sites included in the accommodation listings for each route section, where available.
 Let us know if we've missed something out!

 Castles, Towers and Scottish Estates

-Take your pick from Scotland's best high-society living near the John Muir Way.
-Travelling from Helensburgh, Cameron House on the shores of Loch Lomond can offer you an amazing overnight experience.
-Your next overnight extravaganza awaits at Glenskirlie House and Castle by Banknock.
-Near Edinburgh, Dundas Castle and Hopetoun House can give you history, tranquility and luxury right on the doorstep of the bustling city.
-Further east, Fenton Tower and Gosford at Gullane all offer exquisite, 5-star luxury accommodation in a uniquely restored 16th century castle.
+Take your pick from Scotland's best luxury living near the John Muir Way.
+Travelling from Helensburgh, Cameron Lodges on the shores of Loch Lomond can offer you an amazing overnight experience.
+Near Edinburgh, two luxury B&Bs on the historic grounds of Hopetoun House can give you tranquillity and comfort right on the doorstep of the bustling city.
+Further east, Fenton Tower offers 5-star luxury accommodation in a uniquely restored 16th century castle.
 You'll also find luxurious options within a short taxi ride of the route, such as Carberry Tower near Musselburgh.